danaikorre/dsmanufacturing.github.io/entry.md

 # Entry Requirements

-* A UK 2:1 honours degree, or its international equivalent.
-If you do not meet the minimum academic requirement, you may still be considered if you have relevant work experience, preferably with one or more of:
+* A UK 2:1 honours degree, or its international equivalent on a numerate degree (Maths, Engineering, Chemistry, Physics, CompSci).

+* If you do not meet the minimum academic requirement, you may still be considered if you have relevant work experience, preferably with one or more of:

-  * basic knowledge of programming in, e.g., Python, R or JavaScript,
+  * basic knowledge of programming,
   * experience working in the field of manufacturing,
-  * basic knowledge of data handling using, e.g., Excel, SAS, Tableau or PowerBI,
+  * basic knowledge of data handling using,
-  * other similar experience working with data
+  * other similar experience working with data and interested on how they can be used in manufacturing

 * You MUST provide proof acceptable by the Home Office for [English](#english-language-requirements) at an acceptable level to understand the course.